REVENGE977/NewsBot/README.md

 node program/index.js
 ```

-Now that you have the code itself works, you need to create a new Discord bot.
+Now that the code itself works, you need to create a new Discord bot.
 I'd recommend following
 [this](https://discordpy.readthedocs.io/en/rewrite/discord.html) guide by Discord.py.

 Next, create a database to store the news articles and Discord channels in.